romland/llemmings/README.md

 **Your job, as a human, is to copy and paste code.**

-There are a few exceptions, like it's allowed to remove redeclared variables and similar small things.
-But other than that, the code should be written by the LLM (non-OpenAI models are also welcome).

 The latest and greatest version is [here](https://romland.github.io/llemmings)!

 ![Alt text](latest.png?raw=true "Screenshot of Llemmings")